domesticdingo/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?

+class components can hold states where function components cannot

 - [ ] Name three lifecycle methods and their purposes.

+Render puts things in the UI, componentdidmount runs code after the component mounts (good for API calls), componentdidupdate will update code such as after a user input

 - [ ] What is the purpose of a custom hook?

+Custom hooks let you create reusable functions for state logic

 - [ ] Why is it important to test our apps?

+Manual testing can find some bugs, but automatic testing will find a lot more and improve app stability

 ## Project Set Up